 The collaboration between saxophonist Huw Wiggin and harpist Oliver Wass was born out of an invitation from Stogumber Festival to give a concert of music for saxophone and harp.
-The result was extremely well received and, having enjoyed playing together enormously, Huw and Oliver went on to form a regular duo.
+The result was extremely well received and Huw and Oliver went on to form a regular duo.
+The duo’s more recent engagements include Winchfield Festival, Absolute Classics in Scotland and Millfield School International Concert Series.

 Commonwealth Musician of the Year, First Prize and Gold Medal winner of the 2014 Royal Over-Seas League Annual Music Competition, Huw Wiggin is one of the most popular saxophonists of his generation.